Drainage Assessment Northern Ireland (NI)

 Every Drainage Assessment undertaken by O’Sullivan Macfarlane is carried out in line with government guidance PPS 15 (Revised Planning Policy Statement 15) ‘Planning and Flood Risk’.

-Drainage Assessment Services include;
+Drainage Assessment Services in Northern Ireland (NI) include;

 • Submission of a Schedule 6 agreement under the Drainage (NI) Order 1973;

-• Discharge Options and Application (if required);
+• Provision of discharge options and application (if required);

-Background to Drainage Assessment in Northern Ireland
+Background to Drainage Assessment and Flood Risk Assessments in Northern Ireland (NI)